Taennchel

 The Taennchel is one of the summits of the Vosges Mountains, rising to 988 m.
-The Taennchel rises at the East of France, in the département of Haut-Rhin (region Alsace), halfway between Strasbourg to the North and Mulhouse to the South, around 60 km from both cities.
+It is located in eastern France, in the department of Haut-Rhin (Alsace region), roughly halfway between Strasbourg to the north and Mulhouse to the south, about 60 km from both cities.

 The general area around the crest, which is 6 km long, is enigmatic.
-The ground is strewn with rocks and various inscriptions, many of them undeciphered and remaining mysterious.
-Another curiosity is the "pagan wall" which covers its sides and whose origin is unknown.
+The ground is strewn with rocks and various inscriptions, many of them undeciphered and still mysterious.
+Another curiosity is the "pagan wall" that covers its sides and whose origin is unknown.

-The summit shelters numerous vegetable and animal species, including the lynx, which was reintroduced to the area during the 20th century.
+The summit shelters numerous plant and animal species, including the lynx, which was reintroduced to the area during the 20th century.